betorvs/sensu-opsgenie-handler/README.md

 Help:
 ```
+The Sensu Go OpsGenie handler for incident management

 Usage:
   sensu-opsgenie-handler [flags]

 Flags:
-  -a, --auth string             The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var
+  -a, --auth string              The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var (no default value)
   -h, --help                     help for sensu-opsgenie-handler
+  -r, --region string            The OpsGenie V2 API URL, use default from OPSGENIE_REGION env var (default value us)
+      --sensuDashboard string    The OpsGenie Handler will use it to create a source Sensu Dashboard URL.
+Use OPSGENIE_SENSU_DASHBOARD.
+Example: http://sensu-dashboard.example.local/c/~/n
-  -t, --team string             The OpsGenie V2 API Team, use default from OPSGENIE_TEAM env var
+  -t, --team string              The OpsGenie V2 API Team, use default from OPSGENIE_TEAM env var (no default value)
-  -w, --withAnnotations string  To parse any annotation to send to OpsGenie inside message field.
-Use                                                OPSGENIE_ANNOTATIONS env var.
-Split them using comma (,).
-  --sensuDashboard              Sensu Dashboard URL like: http://sensu-dashboard.example.local/c/~/n", use OPSGENIE_SENSU_DASHBOARD env var.
+  -w, --withAnnotations string   The OpsGenie Handler will parse check and entity annotations with these values.
+Use OPSGENIE_ANNOTATIONS env var with commas, like: documentation,playbook (default value "documentation,playbook")

 ```